flattiverse/connector-csharp/IMPLEMENTERS.md

 * Battery maxima and energy-cell efficiencies are currently initialized locally by controllable kind and are not sent on the wire.
 * `*CellCollectedThisTick` is the post-efficiency amount that was actually loaded through that cell during the current server tick.
+* `hullCurrent` is the current hull integrity after that tick's damage resolution.
+The reference `ClassicShip` currently initializes hull locally with a maximum of `50`.
 * `engineCurrent` is the currently applied engine impulse for this tick. `engineTarget` is the persisted requested impulse.
 * `weapon*` describes the shot request the server actually processed in this tick.
 If the weapon was off or did not have a queued shot, the runtime values are zeroed.
 * `mainScannerStatus == Worked` / `secondaryScannerStatus == Worked` tells owner-side tools whether the server actually paid and executed that scan in the current tick.